hoverslam/beating-1n/README.md

-# beating-1n
+# Beating 1N - A Machine Learning Approach

-Bachelor thesis at Vienna University of Economics and Business
+My bachelor thesis at Vienna University of Economics and Business